zyf09/zyf09.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Psychology at Tsinghua University, where I also earned my Master's degree in Psychology in 2021.
 Under the supervision of [Dr. Fei Wang (王非)](https://scholar.google.com/citations?user=qHG9jEAAAAAJ&hl=en), I am conducting research in the neural associations of self-processing.
 I also work with [Dr. Jie Sui](https://www.abdn.ac.uk/people/jie.sui) from the University of Aberdeen.
-I am expected to complete my Ph.D. in June 2026 and am actively seeking postdoctoral or faculty positions.
+I am expected to complete my Ph.D. in June 2026 and <span style="color:purple; font-weight:bold;"> am actively seeking postdoctoral or faculty positions </span>.
 I welcome potential collaborations and opportunities.